HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Elements of questionable heritage.", sheets_gid="184700688", sql_file="pages_element_count_by_device_and_element_type_present.sql") }}</figcaption>
 </figure>

 The source of these elements appears to be mixed, as in some are unknown while others can be traced.
-The most popular one, `noindex`, is probably due to [Yandex’s recommendation](https://yandex.com/support/webmaster/adding-site/indexing-prohibition.html) of it to prohibit page indexing. `jdiv` was noted in last year’s Almanac and is from JivoChat. `mediaelementwrapper` comes from the MediaElement media player.
+The most popular one, `noindex`, is probably due to [Yandex's recommendation](https://yandex.com/support/webmaster/adding-site/indexing-prohibition.html) of it to prohibit page indexing. `jdiv` was noted in last year's Almanac and is from JivoChat. `mediaelementwrapper` comes from the MediaElement media player.
 Both `ymaps` and `yatag` are also from Yandex.
 The `ss` element could be from ProStores, a former ecommerce product from eBay, and `olark` may be from the Olark chat software. `h7` appears to be a mistake. `limespot` is probably related to the Limespot personalization program for ecommerce.
 None of these elements are part of a web standard.

 ### Headings